DC Health partners with Children’s National Hospital to provide childhood vaccination clinics beginning October 3, 2022

 - And with today’s announcement, expanded on-demand vaccination-only services offered when children may be excluded from school for being behind on their vaccinations.

 Parents whose children are still not up-to-date on their required vaccinations should first contact their regular pediatric provider to schedule an appointment for vaccinations.
-If parents do not have a regular pediatric provider or are unable to schedule an appointment with that provider, they can call Children’s National Hospital at 1-800-884-BEAR (1-800-884-2327) and request to schedule an appointment for general pediatrics.
+If parents do not have a regular pediatric provider or are unable to schedule an appointment with that provider, they can call Children’s National Hospital at 1-888-884-BEAR (1-888-884-2327) and request to schedule an appointment for general pediatrics.

 Because all pediatric providers, including these clinics, may receive a large number of requests for appointments, DC Health encourages parents to schedule those appointments now.
 This will reduce the number of days that children may be excluded from school.